Frequently Asked Questions

 The cost of attendance will depend on whether you are a Texas Resident, Non-Resident, or License Option student.
-For a complete breakdown of the estimated cost of attendance, click here.
+For a complete breakdown of the estimated cost of attendance for the 13-14 school year, click here.

 You will first need to complete the Free Application for Federal Student Aid (FAFSA) online at (http://www.fafsa.ed.gov).
 Be sure to add Texas A&M University at Galveston's school code 003632 (when entering this number on your form, the school name that appears will be Texas A&M University in College Station, TX).
 We encourage students to submit the FAFSA to the federal processor as early as possible since Texas A&M University at Galveston awards financial aid on a first-come, first-served basis.
 It normally takes 2-4 weeks for the online application to be processed, and 4-8 weeks for the paper application to be processed.
 We strongly recommend students to utilize the online application.
 After we receive the electronic results from the federal processor, we will then send you a request for any additional documentation we may need.
 Typically, the FAFSA for the upcoming academic year is available in the January prior.
 It is recommended that the Federal Income Tax forms for the previous year are completed before completing the FAFSA.
 Our priority deadline is March 1st.